-Figure 10: Apply day-of adjustment to create baseline and calculate excess load.
-Courtesy of Olivine, Inc..
+Figure 9: Apply Day-Of Adjustment to Create Baseline and Calculate Event Performance.
+Courtesy of Olivine, Inc.

-- 5. Calculate the event performance - Finally, the excess load is determined by subtracting the actual event day load from the new baseline as shown in Figure 10: Apply day-of adjustment to create baseline and calculate excess load.
-Courtesy of Olivine, Inc... - The excess load calculated in this way is the hourly performance for the XSP.
+5. Calculate the event performance

+- Finally, the excess load is determined by subtracting the actual event day load from the new baseline as shown in Figure 9.
+Figure 9: Apply Day-Of Adjustment to Create Baseline and Calculate Event Performance.
+Courtesy of Olivine, Inc. - The excess load calculated in this way is the hourly performance for the XSP.
+The decrease in load in the evening is calculated in the same manner.

 In 2017 there were cases where the load was a positive value (net import) during the adjustment period, but the average profile used to calculate the day-of adjustment was a negative value (net export) for some hours.
 This poses a challenge in computing multiplicative adjustments because inherent to such factors is that there be a common floor: typically, 0 MW for load.
 One possible solution for this would be to set a common floor for a net exporter as the absolute possible export (e.g., -1 MW) rather than 0.
 In that case the absolute value (or distance) from the load or profile would be used, not the distance to 0.
-However, this would require that net export be allowed in PDR, which it currently is not.
-Because net export is not currently allowed in PDR, choosing a negative floor is not an accepted practice, so no adjustment was performed in such cases in the XSP.
+However, this would require that net export be explicitly allowed.
+Because the XSP is modelled after PDR whenever possible, and since net export is not currently allowed in PDR, choosing a negative floor is not an accepted practice.
+As such, no adjustment is performed in such cases in the XSP.

-5.3.2 Qualified Capacity (QC)
+4.3.2 Qualified Capacity (QC)

-Before enrollment in the Pilot was considered complete, Participants were tested for the ability to meet the 30 kW XSP requirement.
+Before enrollment in the pilot is considered complete, Participants are tested for the ability to meet the 30 kW increase capacity requirement.
 The tested delivery relies on the hourly performance calculations as described in the previous section.
-The test result was computed as the average energy delivered over a two-hour period in excess of the computed baseline, identified in kilowatts.
-This value became the Qualified Capacity (QC) for the resource.
-The QC is the maximum quantity that may be nominated into the Pilot and is the basis for participation payments.
+The test result is computed as the average energy delivered over a two-hour period in excess of the computed baseline, identified in kilowatts.
+This value becomes the Load Increase Qualified Capacity (QC) for the resource.
+The QC is the maximum quantity that may be nominated into the pilot and is the basis for participation payments.